dat320-2014/course-info/README.md

 ##Tentative Syllabus

+The course is based on this [textbook](http://www.recursivebooks.com):
+Operating Systems: Principles and Practice, Tom Anderson and Mike Dahlin.
+You do not need the second edition.
+I only have the beta edition still.

 All chapters listed below and Lab exercises 1-7.

 * Chapter 1: All, but in particular the concepts in 1.2.